Sarah Baartman: Touring Britain and Ireland

-Later life
+Exhibition in France

-She travelled to England of her own free will but, appears to have changed when she travelled to France.
-A man called Henry Taylor took Baartman there around September 1814.
+A man called Henry Taylor took Baartman to France around September 1814.
 Taylor then sold her to a man sometimes reported as an animal trainer, S. Réaux, but whose name was actually Jean Riaux and belonged to a ballet master who had been deported from the Cape Colony for seditious behaviour.
 Riaux exhibited her under more pressured conditions for 15 months at the Palais Royal in Paris.
-In France she may have been in effect enslaved, although her exact position remains unclear.
-In Paris, her exhibition became more clearly entangled with scientific racism.
-French scientists were curious about whether she had the elongated labia which earlier naturalists such as François Levaillant had purportedly observed other Khoekhoe women to have at the Cape.
-French naturalists, among them Georges Cuvier, head keeper of the menagerie at the Muséum national d'Histoire naturelle and founder of the discipline of comparative anatomy, visited her.
-She was the subject of several scientific paintings at the Jardin du Roi, where she was examined in March 1815.
+In France she may have been in effect enslaved.

 She was brought out as an exhibit at wealthy people's parties and private salons.
 In Paris, Baartman's promoters did not need to concern themselves with slavery charges.
-Crais and Scully suggest: "By the time she got to Paris, her existence was really quite miserable and extraordinarily poor".
-At some points a collar was placed around her neck (although it is unclear whether that was just a prop for the performance).
-Specifically, she was exhibited with a collar on some occasions.
+Crais and Scully state: "By the time she got to Paris, her existence was really quite miserable and extraordinarily poor".
+She was sometimes exhibited with a collar around her neck.
 At the end of her life she was penniless, which was probably connected to the economic depression in France after Napoleon's defeat, resulting in a dearth of audiences that were able and willing to pay to see her.
 According to present-day accounts in the New York Times and The Independent, she was also working as a prostitute, but the biography by Crais and Scully only notes that as an uncertain possibility (since she was exhibited, besides other places, at the brothel in Cours des Fontaines).